Mirantis/mke-docs/content/docs/concepts/cni.md

-MKE supports both the Kuberouter and Calico OSS Container Network Interface (CNI) plugins, to enable the networking functionalities needed for container communication and management within a cluster:
+MKE supports both the Kuberouter and Calico OSS Container Network Interface (CNI) plugins, to enable the networking functionalities needed for container communication and management within a cluster.

-1. Calico OSS
-2. Kuberouter

 {{< callout type="warning" >}}